dpatel2512/Data_projects/Airbnb_analysis/README.md

 ---

-> **Pro Tip:** Focus your investments on neighborhoods like the Lower East Side and Chelsea, which consistently outperform in both occupancy and revenue metrics.
+> **Pro Tip:** Prioritize investments in Midtown and Nolita, where high annual revenues are driven by strong pricing power—even with only moderate occupancy rates.
+Avoid low-performing areas like East Harlem and Harlem, where lower prices limit revenue potential despite decent occupancy.